unRob/milpa/README.md

   # so in this example, increment becomes $MILPA_ARG_INCREMENT
   # but it's also available as the first argument (i.e. `$1` in bash)
   - name: increment
-    # arguments can be validated to be part of a set
+    # arguments can be validated to be part of a static set of values
-    set:
-      # sets can be static, like so:
     values: [micro, patch, minor, major]
     # dynamic sets can come from the lines printed by another subcommand
     # in this example, from `milpa scm versions`
-      # from: { subcommand: scm versions }
+    # values-subcommand: scm versions
     # arguments can have a default
     default: patch
     # or be required
-    required: false
+    # required: true

 # options or flags are specified as a map
 options: